nfredrik/mickarucken/README.md

 close to Brommaplan in Stockholm Sweden.

 My plan was to use LoRa with either Helium or TTN as provider.
-It turn out that none of these providers have coverage in this garden.
-My plan changed to use LoRa from my apartment since Helium have coverage in this area.
+It turn out that none of these providers have coverage in this area.
+My plan changed to either use LoRa from my apartment since Helium have coverage in this area or use WIFI

 The purpose with application was to monitor  temperature and humidity and se if the temperature changes over time and and there is temperatures at the level of Frost, i.e. temperature goes under 0 C degrees